Skip to footer content

 1. Simplification of Methods

 By using out parameters, you can avoid creating complex return types, such as custom objects or tuples, to encapsulate multiple results.
 This leads to cleaner, more readable code.
-Instead of returning a single object that contains several properties, you can use multiple out parameters, or a singular one, to directly return the values that matter most.
+Instead of returning a single object that contains several properties, you can use multiple out parameters to directly return the values that matter most.

 2. Concise and Readable Code